The History of FirstDay Cottage

 Local Shipments (under a hundred miles from Walpole, NH) are delivered in two stages on 20' trucks.
 Over 100 miles and the kit comes on a single 50' trailer (pictured above).

 Find more information about the kit in our Frequently Asked Questions.

-Starting in the spring of 2015, the base price for a FirstDay Cottage House kit is roughly $33 per square foot.
+Starting in the spring of 2020, the base price for a FirstDay Cottage House kit is roughly $40 to $50 per square foot.
 Houses with cathedral ceilings typically cost more and houses on slab foundations cost less.
 The base price covers what is included in a basic kit (as listed above).
-Some costs are variable dependent on the options and details selected, but we usually find our customers coming in close to this $33 per square foot number.
+Some costs are variable dependent on the options and details selected, but we usually find our customers coming within the $40 to $50 per square foot range.
 Please contact us with any questions about pricing.

 Once you are sure you want to build a FirstDay we will take a $2,000 deposit to develop your custom plans.
 The balance of the kit price is due three weeks prior to delivery.